Vietnam.vn - Nền tảng quảng bá Việt Nam

 “You scratch my back” and “You scratch my back”

-So, please let the column "Chatting about words" know whether the two versions above are synonymous or different in meaning, and if they are different in meaning, how are they different?
+So, please let the column "Chatting about words" know if the two versions above are synonymous or different in meaning, and if they are different in meaning, how are they different?

 Thank you very much.

-Answer: “You scratch my back” and “You scratch my back is my back” are two sentences that exist independently and have different meanings.
+Answer: “You scratch my back” and “You scratch my back” are two independent sentences with different meanings.

 1. “Tit for tat”

-“Tit for tat” refers to a relationship based on the principle of mutual benefit; both sides must respond and care for each other’s interests, similar to “He gives the ham, she gives the wine bottle”, “Give the rice cake, the aunt gives it back”, “Give the rice cake, the aunt gives it back”, “Give the rice cake, the duc cake back”.
+“Tit for tat” means a relationship based on the principle of mutual benefit; both sides must respond and care for each other's interests, similar to “He gives the ham, she gives the wine bottle”, “Give the rice cake, the aunt gives back the rice cake”, “Give the sticky rice cake, the aunt gives back the rice cake”, “Give the rice cake, the aunt gives back the rice cake”.

 A “give and take” relationship is a transactional, fair relationship, and it cannot be formed or maintained if one of the two parties does not meet or violates that principle.

-It is not for nothing that seven dictionaries we have in our hands have a separate section for “tit for tat”.
+It is not by chance that we have seven dictionaries in our hands that have a separate section for “tit for tat”.
 Here are some examples:

 - Vietnamese Dictionary (Hoang Phe editor - Vietlex): "give and take - treat well the person who has treated you well.